szmarczak/cacheable-lookup/README.md

 If set to `false` and it gets no match, it will return `undefined`.

 **Note**: This option is meant **only** for the asynchronous implementation!
-The synchronous version will always throw an error if no match found.
+The synchronous version will always give an error if no match found.

 ##### options.details